dh85/SpotifyWebAPI/README.md

 - 🐧 **Cross-Platform**: Fully compatible with iOS, macOS, and Linux.
 - 📄 **Pagination Helpers**: AsyncSequences for streaming large collections of data effortlessly.
 - 🔌 **Offline Mode**: Toggle network access for testing or low-data environments.
-- ⚡ **Performance Optimized**: Uses modern Swift features like `consuming` parameters and Regex literals for maximum efficiency.
+- ⚡ **Performance Optimised**: Uses modern Swift features like `consuming` parameters and Regex literals for maximum efficiency.

 ## Requirements